mreeves111/Matthew_Reeves/Matthew_Reeves_resume.md

 * Develop customer satisfaction surveys.

 #### Project Leader, User Documentation
-> Initiate Systems, Inc., Austin, Texas, 11/2007 to 09/2008
+> Initiate Systems, Inc., Austin, Texas, 11/2007 to 09/2008.

 Implemented strategy, templates, and processes for delivering product documentation through Eclipse-based Infocenters.
 The project involved moving all documentation source from Microsoft Word to Adobe FrameMaker.
 The FrameMaker templates were designed to deliver two primary formats, PDFs and Eclipse plug-ins.
 The plug-ins were generated through templates developed with  [Mif2Go](http://mif2go.com).

 ### Education
-> IT Project Management (BMGT-1023), Austin Community College
+> IT Project Management (BMGT-1023), Austin Community College.

-> Bachelor of Journalism, The University of Texas at Austin
+> Bachelor of Journalism, The University of Texas at Austin.